Bursitis & Tendinitis | San Francisco

 Shoulder, Left Shoulder, Right Shoulder, Elbow, Left Elbow, Right Elbow, Hip, Left Hip, Right Hip, Knee, Left Knee, Right Knee, Achilles| Bursitis & Tendinitis | SF

 Bursitis and Tendinitis | SF usually affect the extremities and are often the result of overuse injuries.

 Bursitis is inflammation or irritation to the bursa (small sacs between bones and other moving parts, such as skin, muscles and tendons).
 Tendonitis is inflammation or irritation of the tendon (thick fibrous cords that connect muscles to bone).
-Symptoms of bursitis and tendonitis are similar and include inflamed soft tissues, limited range of motion, and pain upon movement that replicates the symptoms of joint pain.
+Symptoms of the two conditions are similar and include inflamed soft tissues, limited range of motion, and pain upon movement that replicates the symptoms of joint pain.

 Bursitis and Tendinitis are often mistaken for arthritis.
 For these conditions, pain and stiffness often intensify with movement.
 The involved area tends to be painless at rest.
 The swelling associated with tendinitis is often more subtle, while bursitis can cause deformity.

-A doctor of chiropractic can help alleviate the problem by correcting the joint position, applying physical therapy modalities to reduce inflammation, or incorporating soft tissue based therapies such as ART, muscle scraping, or scar tissue massage to break up muscle adhesion which prolongs the condition.
-These methods have been proven to be an effective way to treat these disorders
+A doctor of chiropractic can help alleviate the problem by correcting the joint position and applying physical therapy modalities to reduce inflammation.
+Soft tissue based therapies such as ART, muscle scraping, and scar tissue massage also promote healing for these conditions.